 While the Natural Heritage Network described in Section 3.2 protects the lands that encompass Vaughan's rivers, streams and wetlands, urban development activities beyond the Natural Heritage Network have impacts on the surface and ground water that eventually drains into the major tributaries of the Humber and Don River systems, ultimately ending up in Lake Ontario.
-Vaughan promote water quality and maintain natural stream flows, to the extent possible.
+Vaughan will ensure that activities within its boundaries promote water quality and maintain natural stream flows, to teh extent possible.
 Vaughan will also work with neighbouring municipalities and partners such as the Toronto Region and Conservation Authority to monitor and enhance water quality and natural stream flows throughout the Humber and Don watersheds.